Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Results

 \subsubsection{Feature Importance Rankings}

-LIME and SHAP methods revealed complementary feature importance patterns for trojan detection.
-LIME's top-ranked features (by frequency of \#1 ranking) were: PO (34.5\%), FFo (17.5\%), LGFi (17.3\%), FFi (2.0\%), and PI (1.9\%).
-SHAP's top features (by average absolute SHAP value) were: PO (5.0137), LGFi (4.7780), FFo (4.2500), PI (1.9937), and FFi (1.5458).
+LIME and SHAP methods revealed consistent feature importance patterns for trojan detection.
+For XGBoost: LIME's top-ranked features (by frequency of \#1 ranking) were: PO (38.5\%), FFo (26.7\%), LGFi (22.3\%), PI (10.8\%), and FFi (1.7\%).
+SHAP's top features (by average absolute SHAP value) were: PO (4.1071), LGFi (3.4160), FFo (2.8944), PI (1.9109), and FFi (1.4086).

-Both methods consistently identified PO, FFo, and LGFi as the most discriminative features for trojan detection, aligning with domain knowledge that trojans often manifest as structural anomalies in these circuit characteristics.
+For Random Forest: LIME top-1 rank frequency was FFo (98.5\%), PO (1.5\%).
+SHAP mean absolute values were PO (0.156), FFo (0.127), LGFi (0.125), FFi (0.046), PI (0.043).
+In all four explainability views (XGBoost SHAP, RF SHAP, XGBoost LIME, RF LIME), PO, FFo, and LGFi occupy the top three positions, with only the relative order of FFo and PO varying between classifiers.